 Since thinking too much about what could go wrong and what may happen is a leading cause of fear of failure in sports, changing what you’re thinking about during games will help.

-So the first thing you want to pay attention to is where your focus is placed during games.
-You want to work on removing it from the outcome and placing it more on the present moment.
+You want to work on removing your focus from the outcome and placing it more on the present moment and the process of your performance.

 Simply focus on what you’re doing.
 If you give more attention to what you’re doing, that will put you in a better position to get the outcome you want.